sodabrew/puppet-dashboard/README.markdown

         service mysqld start
         chkconfig mysqld on

-4. Install the `gem` package manager, using the following shell script -- do not install RubyGems version 1.3.6 or newer because they are incompatible with the Ruby shipped with CentOS 5.5:
+4. Install the `gem` package manager, using the following shell script -- do not install RubyGems version 1.3.6 or newer because they are incompatible with the version of Ruby shipped with CentOS 5.5:

         (
           URL="http://production.cf.rubygems.org/rubygems/rubygems-1.3.5.tgz"